-The world is run by data and we are in an era where data is easily available and vastly used to make decisions based on the empirical data.
+The world is run by data, and we are in an era where data is easily available and vastly used to make decisions based on the empirical data.
 Those experienced in the subject are at the forefront of predictive analytics – helping companies like Google and Microsoft improve their search engine functionality.
-They are providing the doctors and clinicians the tools to more effectively customize medical treatment to individual patients based on specific data points.
-The data scientists also do play a key role in risk assessment in the credit card industry, allocation, and optimization of various resources in environmental science and also in public policy.
+They are providing the doctors and clinicians the tools to customize medical treatment more effectively to individual patients based on specific data points.
+The data scientists also do play a key role in risk assessment in the credit card industry, allocation, and optimization of various resources in environmental science and in public policy.

-There are a large number of universities who are offering majors in data science.
+There are many universities who are offering majors in data science.
 The University of California, University of Maryland, Arizona State University to name a few in the US

 5. Cognitive Science

 This is a relatively new interdisciplinary field that blends elements of psychology, computer science, philosophy, neuroscience, and linguistics.
 In other words, it studies the mind, its processes, and the nature of intelligence.
 There is growing demand towards this program amongst the students.